firstrally/node-firstrally/README.md

     # and download the file if the batch succeeded in processing.
 ```

 **CAUTION:** Requesting a data batch will subtract the price of that data batch from your account when successfully processed.
-Currently there is no mechanism to provide you a price quote via the API before accepting the charge.
+Currently there is no mechanism to provide you a price quote via the API before accepting the charge, so call this function at your own risk.
+You will receive an error response from the server if your account does not have enough available credit.

 To download a successfully processed batch file, perform the following: